 Implementing a Measurement Framework

 A structured framework transforms raw data into actionable insights.
-Follow these phases to build an effective measurement system.
+Based on my experience implementing measurement systems, follow these phases to build an effective program.

 Phase 1: Define Business Alignment (Week 1-2)